+Kaihui Chong

-Kaihui Chong APAC - Senior Tax Underwriter kaihui.chong@libertygts.com | +65 9631 1877
+APAC - Head of Tax, APAC | kaihui.chong@libertygts.com | +65 96311877

-Kaihui is a senior underwriter based in Singapore.
+Kaihui is the Head of Tax, APAC based in Singapore.
 Kaihui's focus is on tax risks arising across the Asia Pacific region, including those arising in an M&A context and other specific transactional tax risks.
 Prior to joining Liberty GTS, Kaihui was with PwC Singapore, specialising in Financial Services Tax.
 She has a focus on international tax advisory and broad experience advising on areas such as the various tax aspects of mergers and acquisitions and corporate reorganisations.
 Kaihui is a member of the Institute of Singapore Chartered Accountants.